ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 CAN port using a 4-pin DF13 to 4-pin UAVCAN adapter cable.
 Each subsequent ESC should be connected to the previous using a 4-pin UAVCAN cable.
-The final ESC should have a CAN bus terminator plugged into one of it's 4-pin UAVCAN ports.
+The final ESC should have a CAN bus terminator plugged into one of its 4-pin UAVCAN ports.

 The FTDI Cable connection is only required for the one-time set-up discussed below.